MaybeRosado/mayberosado/README.md

 # 👋 Hello, World!
 I'm Emilio Rosado Araujo

 ### 🧑‍💻 Who Am I?
-I'm a **Software Engineering student** and passionate web developer, driven by curiosity and the desire to create.
+I'm a **Software Engineer** and passionate web developer, driven by curiosity and the desire to create.
 I love solving problems, building scalable solutions, and experimenting with new ideas.

 - 🌟 Constantly learning and pushing the boundaries of what I can create.
 - 🛠️ Focused on **clean code**, **scalable architectures**, and **user-centered design**.